The Justin Welsh 'playing the hits' repurposing system, read through a voice-first lens

 What you save into the swipe file shapes what comes out 6 months later.
 The standard pattern is to save the post itself plus the hook and structure.
 The voice-first pattern adds two more fields: what voice signal carried the post (specificity, contrarian register, dry observation, etc.), and the post's voice match score against your typical profile.
 The result is a swipe file that lets you resurface posts by voice intent, not just by topic.
 'I want to ship one of my dry-observational pieces this week' becomes a query the file answers.

 The general repurposing case is covered in how to repurpose content for Twitter without flattening your voice.
 The Welsh-specific case is narrower: you're repurposing your own posts, not someone else's content.
 The voice-flattening risk is different (and more subtle): you have the source voice; the question is whether the variation step preserves it.
+The cross-platform extension (taking a Twitter post and writing the LinkedIn-native version without flattening into a generic-AI-summary shape) is at how to repurpose tweets into LinkedIn posts without sounding generic in 2026; it covers the platform-specific tone shift that Welsh's same-platform resurfacing system doesn't have to handle.

 Step 3, voice-first: variation by hand, not by AI-from-scratch